 Roblox's creator economy has exploded during my tenure.
 In 2024, creators earned $923 million, up 25% from the previous year.
 The top 1,000 developers made an average of $820,000, representing 570% growth since 2019.
 I designed the educational foundations that help new creators enter this economy.
 My work on New User Education addressed the full spectrum of creator maturity, from complete beginners to professional game developers managing teams.

-Roblox Studio has undergone a transformation in safety and collaboration from 2023 to present, directly addressing the platform's most pressing challenges while maintaining its creative accessibility.
-This work responds to significant external scrutiny, including Bloomberg's July 2024 investigation into child safety concerns and NPR's November 2024 coverage of platform safety measures.
+Studio Safety directly addresses the platform's most pressing challenges of child grooming and exploitation while maintaining its creative accessibility.
+This work responds to significant external scrutiny, including Bloomberg's investigation into safety concerns and NPR's coverage of platform safety measures.

 I was tasked with building the bridge between imagination and creation.
 In 10 essential lessons, we unlocked the creative potential of an entire generation, transforming the very first moments a creator opens Studio into the start of their game development journey.